Core TeachingFood as medicine, digestive fire, constitutional balance

 Vata (Air + Space)

-Governs movement, communication, nervous system.
-Vata types are quick-thinking, creative, prone to anxiety.
-When imbalanced: restlessness, insomnia, digestive irregularity.
-Needs: warm, moist, grounding foods.
+Governs movement, communication, the nervous system.
+Vata types are quick-thinking, creative, prone to anxiety : the body's autonomic system tilts toward sympathetic activation.
+When imbalanced: restlessness, insomnia, digestive irregularity, and an overactive threat-detection response.
+Healing needs: warm, moist, grounding foods that settle the nervous system.

 Pitta (Fire + Water)

 Governs digestion, metabolism, transformation.
-Pitta types are sharp, focused, prone to irritability.
-When imbalanced: inflammation, acid reflux, anger.
-Needs: cooling, refreshing, calming foods.
+Pitta types are sharp, focused, prone to irritability : the body's metabolic fire burns intensely.
+When imbalanced: fever, fury, and fiery gut.
+Healing needs: cooling, refreshing, calming foods that reduce the inflammatory load.

 Kapha (Water + Earth)

 Governs structure, stability, cohesion.
-Kapha types are steady, patient, prone to lethargy.
-When imbalanced: weight gain, congestion, depression.
-Needs: light, dry, stimulating foods.
+Kapha types are steady, patient, prone to lethargy : the body's regulatory system tends toward parasympathetic dominance.
+When imbalanced: weight gain, congestion, depression, and difficulty activating.
+Healing needs: light, dry, stimulating foods that kindle metabolic activity.

 Everyone contains all three doshas in different proportions.
-Your birth constitution — your prakriti — reflects your unique dosha balance.
-This is not astrology.
+The birth constitution, the prakriti, reflects the unique dosha balance.
+This belongs to biology.
 Modern microbiome research has found that people with different prakriti types actually have different gut bacteria compositions.
 The ancient classification maps onto measurable biology.

 Agni: the digestive fire

 Agni is the Sanskrit word for fire, but in Ayurveda it means something more specific: the metabolic fire that transforms food into nourishment, thoughts into understanding, experience into wisdom.
-When agni is strong, digestion proceeds smoothly, energy is steady, the mind is clear.
-When agni is weak, food sits undigested, toxins accumulate, the body and mind grow sluggish.
+When agni is strong, digestion proceeds smoothly, the body's serotonin and neurotransmitter production is stable, energy is steady, the mind is clear.
+When agni is weak, food sits undigested, inflammatory compounds accumulate, and the body's nervous system grows sluggish.

-The state of your agni matters more than what you eat.
-A strong fire can transform almost anything into nourishment.
+The state of the agni matters more than what you eat.
+A strong metabolic fire can transform almost anything into nourishment.
 A weak fire cannot properly process even the best food.
-This is why Ayurveda focuses as much on kindling agni as on choosing ingredients.
+This is why Ayurveda focuses as much on kindling agni : through warming spices, eating rhythms, and parasympathetic conditions at the meal : as on choosing ingredients.

 Signs of weak agni: bloating after meals, tiredness, frequent colds, bad breath, a thick coating on the tongue.
 Signs of strong agni: clear hunger signals, complete digestion, steady energy, mental clarity.

 The fire does not need more fuel.
-It needs the right conditions to burn.
-Silence at the meal.
-Warmth in the belly.
+It requires warmth, space, rhythm.
+Silence shields the meal.
+Warmth wakes the belly.
 Space between bites.
-Time for the transformation to complete.
+Time teaches the transformation.

 The three gunas